 Vertical gardens—think vertical plant wall—are one of the hottest new garden trends and yet it's one of the oldest (have you ever grown a vine on a fence or trellis?).
 Vertical garden elements can draw attention to an area or disguise an unattractive view.
 This style of gardening is a perfect solution for just about any garden—indoors or out.
 Get started with our vertical gardening guide!

 In vertical gardening, use structures or columnar trees to create garden rooms or define hidden spaces ready for discovery.
-Trellises, attached to the ground or to large containers, allow you to grow vines, flowers, and even vegetables in a vertical garden using much less space than traditional gardening requires.
+Trellises, attached to the ground or to large containers, allow you to grow vines, flowers, and even vegetables in a vertical garden pots using much less space than traditional gardening requires.

 Vertical gardening with upright structures can be a boon for apartment dwellers, small-space urban gardeners, and disabled gardeners as well as for gardeners with large, traditional spaces.
 Indoors, you can grow small-stature houseplants as vertical gardens by creating living walls for a tapestry of color and texture that helps filter out indoor air pollutants.

-Green walls, another form of vertical gardens, are the latest fashion in gardening.
+Green walls, another form of vertical garden design ideas, are the latest fashion in gardening.
 Some are simply walls covered with climbing plants, while others involve a modular system that allows plants to grow inside the structures.

 French botanist Patrick Blanc is credited as the father of the green wall movement.
 He produced his first project on the exterior of the Museum of Science and Industry in Paris in 1988.
 Dozens of his other works are now installed worldwide, indoors and out.
 Blanc refers to his projects as living paintings or vegetal walls.

 Creating a vertical plant wall or garden using Blanc's methods requires metal framing, a sheet of rigid plastic, and felt.
 The frame of the vertical plant wall can be hung on a wall or it can stand alone.
 The rigid plastic, attached to the frame, makes the wall waterproof.
 The plants' roots grow in the felt, which evenly distributes water and fertilizer.
 Plant selection depends on the light and other growing conditions.